 Browsing: Fiduciary rule

-The Department of Labor today proposed to extend to July 1, 2019, the applicability date for certain exemptions to the fiduciary rule.
+As the Department of Labor continues its review of the Obama-era fiduciary rule, DOL has finalized its plans to extend to July 1, 2019, the applicability date for certain exemptions to rule.